duanemcguire/duaneblog/content/blog/kapa.md

 date: "2020-12-15"
 img: /images/excerpt/kapa-jack-bob.png
 ---
-It's been a long while since I've woken to the sound of Sheb Wooley singing "It was a one-eyed, one-horned, flying purple people eater...".
+It's been a long while since I've woken to the sound of Sheb Wooley singing "It was a one-eyed, one-horned, flying purple people eater..."
 A few days ago, I realized I missed it.

 For all of the 1960s, I awoke to the sounds of KAPA, 1340 on your radio dial.
 At 7 am, Mom turned it on and all the speakers of our whole-house intercom system played it.
 It was time to get up and get going.